ncbi/ribovore/documentation/ribotyper.md

 explained below.

 There are 15 possible unexpected features that get reported, some of which are related to each other.
-11 of the 15 can arise when `ribotyper` is used with default arguments, and therefore appear in the example above; the other four can arise only when specific additional non-default arguments are used, as explained below.
-Therefore, the list of 15 feaures below, with long descriptions, subsumes the list of 11 features given above with shorter descriptions.
+Eleven of the 15 can arise when `ribotyper` is used with default arguments, and therefore appear in the example above; the other four can arise only when specific additional non-default arguments are used, as explained below.
+Therefore, the list of 15 features below, with long descriptions, subsumes the list of 11 features given above with shorter descriptions.
 Eight of the unexpected features will always cause a sequence to fail.
 The other seven unexpected features *can*